do0fusz/depot/notes.md

-behold the power of nifty ruby methods! check the line 'sums = cart.line_items.group(:product_id).sum(:quantity) ' This holds some awesome magick shortcuts wizzard power (and some!)
+behold the power of nifty ruby methods! check the line 'sums = cart.line_items.group(:product_id).sum(:quantity) '

 **group** selects the elements by the given identifier, and returns a instance containing just those objects.